TeamChain/node-rest-boilerplate/readme.md

 ### Components

+See the package.json for full details but here some worth highlighting:

 1.  express (3.x) - I wanted to use 4.x but the swagger modules (below) don't appear to support 4.x yet.
 2.  swagger-node-express (forked) - although I considered swagger-jack, this is the most active swagger branch - patched to allow swagger-validation (below) to be integrated.
 3.  swagger-validation - nicely leverages our swagger definitions during validation.